jcborges/DeepStack/README.md

 ---

 DeepStack is a Python module for building Deep Learning Ensembles built on top of Keras and distributed under the MIT license.
-DeepStack is still under development and currently supports binary classifiers.

 ## Installation